 A LONGITUDINAL CROWDSOURCED VIDEO DATABASE for coral reefs

-Launching in January of 2019, Coral Lovers will begin compiling a longitudinal video library of at-risk coral reefs by crowdsourcing historical, current, and future video footage.
+Launching in mid-2019, Coral Lovers will begin compiling a longitudinal video library of at-risk coral reefs by crowdsourcing historical, current, and future video footage.
 The focus will be on smaller reef systems that may not be well-documented by the larger conservation organizations, but are nonetheless popular with snorkelers and divers.

 Sadly, our coral reef ecosystems are suffering world-wide.
 The extent to which we can document both healthy corals, as well as those in decline, will impact both the mitigation and level of recovery we can achieve in the face of this epic destruction.

 As our reefs continue to decline, and even disappear, video footage of some areas may be our only reminder of what once was.
 Having a backed-up, referenced, decentralized depository of this footage provides a level of protection for this potentially invaluable information.
 By examining historical video footage, we will be able to identify and study microecosystems that once thrived together.
 This information may also enable us to replant coral reefs as close as possible to their original state.